-As Jean-Claude Juncker assumes its presidency, the European Commission -- Europe's de-facto government -- will ostensibly be run by representatives of the bloc's newest, post-Communist members, but there will no longer be a commissioner for EU expansion.
+Under President Jean-Claude Juncker, the European Commission -- Europe's de-facto government -- will ostensibly be run by representatives of the bloc's newest, post-Communist members, but there will no longer be an EU expansion portfolio.
 Europe needs time to heal, consolidate and reorient itself politically and economically.
 The reorientation appears to be along unfashionably conservative lines.

-Euractiv, a website dedicated to EU policy, has obtained a document dated Sept.
-2 and detailing portfolio distribution among the 28 commissioners, each representing a member country.
-It's probably not the final version -- the final lineup is expected next week -- but it shows the direction of Juncker's thinking.
+Euractiv, a website dedicated to EU policy, has obtained a document dated September 2 and detailing portfolio distribution among the 28 commissioners, each representing a member country.
+It's probably not the final version -- the final line-up is expected next week -- but it shows the direction of Juncker's thinking.

-Putting aside symbolic gestures such as the kick at the U.K., the nod to Germany and the equal gender distribution of the vice presidents, the picture is a somewhat surprising one.
+Putting aside symbolic gestures, like the kick at the U.K., the nod to Germany and the equal gender distribution of the vice presidents, the picture is a somewhat surprising one.
 Amid calls for a looser monetary policy, which the European Central Bank has just backed with an unexpected rate cut and asset-purchasing plans, the economic portfolios are going to politicians representing countries that have embraced financial austerity.

 In addition to the ones mentioned above, Hungary got customs and Bulgaria drew taxation.
 The East European countries, Finland and Germany, which dominate the economic part of the line-up, have gone through painful structural reforms rather than complain about their social cost.
-Some of them, including Latvia, lost much of their population to richer countries in the process, but their economies are more sound in the traditional, fiscally prudent sense than, say, Italy's or France's.
-Of all the countries that ended up with economic portfolios, only Poland has a deficit above the EU's statutory limit of 3 percent gross domestic product.
-Yet unlike France and Italy, it isn't loudly demanding the right to spend as much as it wants, and its government spending is below the European average.
+Some of them, like Latvia, lost much of their population to richer countries in the process, but their economies are more sound in the traditional, fiscally prudent sense than, say, Italy's or France's.
+Of all the countries that ended up with economic portfolios, only Poland has a deficit above the EU's statutory limit of 3 percent gross domestic product, and, unlike France and Italy, it isn't loudly demanding the right to spend as much as it wants to and its government spending is below the European average.

 It also matters that, in the next five years, Europe will not accept any new members.
 Though there are countries, from Albania to Ukraine, that would like to join, the absence of an enlargement portfolio in Juncker's commission tells them that the EU is big enough for now.
 The previous expansion commissioner, Czech politician Stefan Fule, helped get Europe into enough trouble by pushing for an association deal with Ukraine that forced it to choose between the EU and Russia.
 The current clash between President Vladimir Putin's Russia and the West is, at last in part, a direct result of this policy.